 - a.
-The schools will produce a document retention and disposal schedule, based on the retention guidelines from the Information and Records Management Society (IRMS) Toolkit for Schools and any other guidance, e.g. DfE, Local Authority, Academy Trust, local agreements. - b.
+The school will produce a document retention and disposal schedule (see Appendix (d).
+This will be based on the retention guidelines from the Information and Records Management Society (IRMS) Toolkit for Schools and any other guidance, e.g. DfE, Local Authority, Academy Trust, local agreements. - b.
 Appropriate measures will be taken to ensure that data that is no longer required, whether in paper or electronic form, is disposed of securely. - c.
-The schools will ensure appropriate disposal of all devices that hold school data. - d.
-A destruction/disposal record will be kept for all data and devices that are disposed of.
+The school will ensure appropriate disposal of all devices that hold school data. - d.
+A destruction record will be kept for all data and devices that are disposed of.